iZettle/api-documentation/pusher-api/pusher-api-troubleshooting.md

 After all attempts, if the destination URL still doesn't reply with a 2xx code, the event subscription will be deleted.

 ### Root cause
-Failing webhooks can be caused that the HTTPS endpoint is faulty.
+Failing webhooks may be caused by faulty HTTPS endpoints.
 One of the following error codes may return:

 * `HTTP 400 DESTINATION_NOT_ACCESSIBLE`